redwoodinnovation/redwoodinnovation.github.io/berkeley/bhs/README.md

-# Berkely High School
+# Berkeley High School

-A GitHub classroom ventilation prediction webpage displaying:
+A GitHub webpage displaying:

 - Polygons (areas) which change color and opacity in response to changes in "Cornell Room Sensors" or "Picarro 4PM" Google Sheet values.